trslater/raytracer/README.md

 ## Status

-Sphere rendering with no shading working correctly.
+Sphere and triangle rendering with no shading working correctly.